cureety-tech/backend-test/readme.md

 ## Bonus
 - A generic cache, where we can choose the provider (Memcached, Redis, files...) with just a one-line configuration for the usage.
 - The cache should be revalidated automatically if the result has a chance.
+- Trigger on the event's action by a cron job (You can use node-schedule, for example).
+- Find a way to delete the cron in the case of deletion.

 ## Deliverability
 - The code should be delivered as a working REST API.